Rational Culture: Doctrine

-Rational Culture emphatically presents the idea that its teachings should be found only in the books and that reading is the path to "salvation," described in its writings as "Rational Immunization," with no need for methods other than sequential reading of the books.
+Rational Culture emphatically presents the idea that its teachings should be found only in its books and that reading them is the path to "salvation," described in its writings as "Rational Immunization," with no need for methods other than sequential reading of the books.

 Religiosity

 Similar to how the author of Rational Culture distinguishes between "spiritism," dividing it into true and false, the same is done with the term "religion," differentiating it in his work between: true religion and false religion, or religion from above and religion from below.
-Therefore, Rational Culture initially denies its religious nature, claiming to be only a transcendental knowledge.
+Also, Rational Culture initially denies its religious nature, claiming to be just transcendental knowledge.

 Astral Planes

-According to Rational Culture, the world is divided into four planes: The Rational World, Higher Astral, Lower Astral, and Terrestrial Astral.
+According to Rational Culture, the world is divided into four planes: the Rational World, Higher Astral, Lower Astral, and Terrestrial Astral.

 Rational World

-Inhabited by rational beings who have always existed in a rational state and are readers of Universo em Desencanto, invisible and on the planets.
+Inhabited by rational beings who have always existed in a rational state and readers of Universo em Desencanto, invisible and on other planets.
 Its inhabitants would be composed of Rational Energy, a pure, clean, and perfect energy.
 Located above the Higher Astral.